realh/roxterm/README.md

 Its default location is `build/po/messages.pot`.
 You can copy it to the `po` directory and edit it to create a brand new .po file.
 When your edits are complete, commit your .po file to git, ignoring the other .po files.
-When an upstream updates causes changes to the strings use the `pot-merge` make/ninja target to merge `messages.pot` with existing .po files.
+Whenever an upstream update causes changes to the strings use the `pot-merge` make/ninja target to merge `messages.pot` with existing .po files.
 Then edit your .po file and commit it again.